akhenakh/sshjump/README.md

 ```
 ## Tailscale

-It's possible to join your tailscale network by providing a ts auth key.
+It's possible to join your tailnet by providing a ts auth key.

 Pass the key in a file (from secret or configmaps) using the env variable `TS_AUTHKEY_PATH`.

 ## Features